beamer-bridge/beamer/docs/source/whitepaper.rst

 +++++++++++++++

 In the previous explanation, we only talked about two participants to the challenges, Bob and Charles.
-What if, after submitting his false claim, Charles challenges himself.
+What if, after submitting his false claim, Charles challenges himself?
 This would let Charles control the state of his challenge and he would be able to let it expire with his claim successful as an outcome.

 To prevent this successful ``self-challenged claim`` to allow Charles to withdraw Alice's deposit, Bob can fill Alice's request